maplibre/maplibre-native/design-proposals/2022-10-27-rendering-modularization.md

 In any case the Drawable acts as a basic container that is handed around between the parts of the system that build things and the part that renders things.

 Each SDK specific Drawable subclass will do things like:
-- Upload/Bind their data to the SDK.  <br>Ideally this can happen on non-rendering threads, but you never know.
+- Upload/Bind their data to the SDK.
+    Ideally this can happen on non-rendering threads, but you never know.
     This includes figuring out what the shader is asking for and providing it, or convincing defaults.
 The way MapLibre Native does this now is a bit static, with templates.
 Clever, but perhaps too clever.
 It’s okay to wire things up dynamically.
-- Draw directly.   <br>OpenGL is big on this.
+- Draw directly.
+    OpenGL is big on this.
 You have to set things up, draw, then tear them down.
     It has the virtue of being simple.
 If you’re making changes, you just do them directly.
-- Draw indirectly.   <br>Metal does this.
+- Draw indirectly.
+    Metal does this.
 You add your data to a command buffer where it may be drawn for many frames.
     This is the fastest and best way to do things, but there are updates you must make between frames.
 Obviously, the overall map state needs to be updated, otherwise you’re just redrawing in the same way each time.
 Sometimes Drawable specific state changes too and data driven rendering will come into play here.
-- Update for frame.   <br>If you’re drawing indirectly, this is all the state that must be changed for a given frame.
+- Update for frame.
+    If you’re drawing indirectly, this is all the state that must be changed for a given frame.
     Some of this is shared, like the map state (e.g. the matrix controlling positioning, lighting and so forth).
     Some can be specific to a particular Drawable.
 Data driven visuals may fall into this category depending on what the data is.<br>
     Just to make this even more fun, modern renderers are going to have multiple frames in flight at any given time.
 So you can’t just keep one set of values and update them periodically.
 My preferred approach is to put memory copy commands into a command buffer with guard logic between them.
 In Metal, anyway.
 Vulkan will have its own way to do that and OpenGL just doesn't.
 Well, there's probably an extension somewhere that does, but it's very hard to use and sparsely supported.
-- Tear down their data.   <br>Pretty simple for OpenGL, but with Metal when you’re using heaps (and you should) you actually want another thread to do this.
+- Tear down their data.
+    Pretty simple for OpenGL, but with Metal when you’re using heaps (and you should) you actually want another thread to do this.
 Thus it’s SDK specific.

 Now there is already logic to do a lot of this spread throughout various classes in MapLibre Native.
 Buckets have some of it, Programs actually own the draw() method, and so forth.
-To switch to this approach we'll need to cut across the gl and glx levels of the toolkit, even a bit higher, to capture everything that builds geometry.
+To switch to this approach we'll need to cut across the gl and gfx levels of the toolkit, even a bit higher, to capture everything that builds geometry.
 We'll need to convert that over to this approach and make sure we didn't miss anything, like all the fiddly per-program state.

 #### Benefits